swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

   */
   ```

    In this case, the block comment would prematurely end on the second line, rather than extending all the way to the third line as the user would expect.
-This is already an issue today with `*/` in a string literal, however it is much more likely to occur in a regular expression given the prevalence of the `*` quantifier.
+This is already an issue today with `*/` in a string literal, though it is more likely to occur in a regex given the prevalence of the `*` quantifier.
+This issue can be avoided in many cases by using line comment syntax `//` instead, which it should be noted is the syntax that Xcode uses when commenting out multiple lines.

 - Block comment syntax also means that a regex literal would not be able to start with the `*` character, however this is less of a concern as it would not be valid regex syntax.